What will I study?

 How will I be taught and assessed?

-Teaching on this programme is delivered through lecturers, seminars and practical workshops where you will develop your skills, totaling between 12-13 hours per week.
+Teaching on this programme is delivered through lecturers, seminars and practical workshops where you will develop your skills, totalling between 12-13 hours per week.
 You will also be expected to engage in independent study involving directed and self-directed learning, around 29 hours per week.